 The Paris 2024 Olympics' closing ceremony celebrated athletes, volunteers, and unity with superb performances, a light show, and a Hollywood-style flag handoff.

-Fireworks at the Stade de France during the closing ceremony of the Paris Olympics on August 11. (©Sankei by Takanobu Sawano)
+Fireworks at the closing ceremony of the Paris Summer Olympics at Stade de France. (©Sankei by Takanobu Sawano

 The Stade de France was transformed into a grand stage on Sunday as the 2024 Paris Olympics drew to a close.
 Over two and a half weeks of intense competition culminated in a celebration that honored athletes, volunteers, and the spirit of the Games.
 The closing ceremony was a vibrant affair, filled with memorable moments and a glimpse into what lies ahead in Los Angeles.